Member Organizations

 Investigation and Discipline

-The Law on Audit Activity of 1998 (as amended in 2020) and the Law on Accounting and Financial Reporting of 1995 (as amended in 2007) establish the authority of accredited auditing and accounting organizations to investigate and discipline (I&D) their members for non-compliance with applicable standards, ethical requirements, and for breach of professional conduct.
+The Law on Audit Activity of 1998 (as amended in 2020) and the Law on Accounting and Financial Reporting of 1995 (as amended in 2007) establish the authority of accredited auditing and accounting organizations to investigate and discipline (I&D) their members for non-compliance with applicable standards, ethical requirements, and breaches of professional conduct.

 Current Status: Partially Adopted